mumuki/mumuki-laboratory/README.md

 1. Create exercises!
 1. Create a guide!
 A guide is a set of exercises
 1. Are you a UI designer?
 We want Mumuki to look great.
 1. And spread the word.
-We belive that knowleadge is not complete free if tools and content aren't.
+We belive that knowledge is not complete free if tools and content aren't.
 That is why Mumuki Platform and Mumuki Project are here.

 ## Who sponors this platform?